rdvm/m1hypr/README.md

 keybindings displayed as well.
 Unfortunately, with the default terminal being Kitty, the binding to open a terminal won't work.

-In the default config `mod + r` will open a Wofi application launcher/run menu, so you can use that to launch whatever terminal emulator you installed so that you can open up the file `~/.config/hypr/hyprland.conf` to begin editing, starting, perhaps, by replacing `kitty` with your terminal.
+In the default config `mod + r` (`command + r`) will open a Wofi application launcher/run menu, so you can use that to launch whatever terminal emulator you installed so that you can open up the file `~/.config/hypr/hyprland.conf` to begin editing, starting, perhaps, by replacing `kitty` with your terminal.